 - It minimizes the use of your larger caliber and defensive weapons and munitions.

 - It operates by compressing air and not explosive gun powder.
-The noise reduction minimizes exposing your position.
+In effect, the noise reduction minimizes exposing your position.

-- If you add a silencer to that already reduced noise signature, you not only further reduce your exposure, but it’s less probable you’ll frighten your game off, giving you more opportunities to get a kill and making survival much more likely.
+- If you add a silencer to that already reduced noise signature, you not only further reduce your exposure, but it’s less probable you’ll frighten your game off.
+Thus giving you more opportunities to get a kill and making survival much more likely.

-Our friend at Survival Life currently have a deal going on a new air rifle.
-Below is some info from stalwart editor of SL, Joe Marshall:
+Our friend at Survival Life currently has a deal going on a new air rifle.
+Below is some info from the stalwart editor of SL, Joe Marshall:

 - The synthetic stock is rubberized and has a good grip, which, since this is a break action style rifle, is an incredible asset to not slip when you are loading it.